 This method is widely applied in Central American countries and presents a solid foundation.

-The word “honey” is used in this term to refer to the coffee processing method and is sometimes misleading.
-In fact, no honey ingredients are used in all stages of the process.
+The word “honey” refers to the coffee processing method and is sometimes misleading.
+No honey ingredients are used in all stages of the process.